mlds6-jwj/lyrics_generator/docs/1.business_understanding/project_charter.md

 ## Scope
 * What data science solutions are we trying to build?

   Generative Model of text, based on Long short-term memory (LSTM) and Recurrent Neural Networks (RNN).
+Also, a non-supervised model for checking the distance of one artist to each other.

 * What will we do?

   Recurrent Neural Networks to generate lyrics given an initial phrase or phrases and fixed lenght.
+Agglomerative Clustering for checking the underlying artist data.

 * How is it going to be consumed by the customer?

   The consumer will have an archive containing the lyrics of the song, ready for production as an output.
   The client will also have their own database of lyrics for training the model.
   This database will have the same structure than the original one giving as an input of the tool the list of the artists and the number of songs wanted.
+  Also, the client will have access to an interactive API designed in flask.

 ## Personnel
 * Who are on this project: